qunfengdong/MicroGMT/README.md

 ## Tutorial
 ### 1. Workflow for SARS-CoV-2 sequences
-#### Fasta formatted database sequences
+#### Fasta assembly file as input
-Here we use fasta formatted database sequences downloaded from [GISAID](https://www.gisaid.org/) as an example.
+Here we use fasta assembly sequences downloaded from [GISAID](https://www.gisaid.org/) as an example.
 Suppose more strains were added to GISAID after May 20, 2020 and we want to add these strains to the pre-built summary tables.

-##### Inputs
+**Inputs**

-Download the fasta formatted database sequences from [GISAID](https://www.gisaid.org/).
+Download the fasta assembly sequences from [GISAID](https://www.gisaid.org/).
 It is named "sequences.fasta" in this example.<br>
 Download the metadata containing region information from [GISAID](https://www.gisaid.org/).
 It is named "metadata.tsv" in this example.<br>
 These files used strain ID as the fasta header.
 Since the strain IDs contain "/", we need to substitute them with something else ("_" in our example).
 We also need to extract region information from metadata to make the region file, and substitute blanks (" ") in the region file:
 ```bash